-El Clasico: Build your Ultimate Player
+Build your ultimate football player

 (CNN)Lionel Messi or Cristiano Ronaldo?

-Everybody has their favorite player, but what if you didn't have to choose?
+Everybody has their favorite footballer, but what if you could choose skills from more than one and create an unbeatable superstar?

-CNN Sport's new interactive allows you to build your ultimate player using the best bits from both Barcelona's and Real Madrid's feared attacking triumvirates -- MSN and BBC.
+CNN Sport's new interactive allows you to build your ultimate player using the best bits from nine of the world's most exciting talents.
+(Mobile app users should best view on the mobile web here)

 Will you pick Messi's footballing brain, Ronaldo's strength or Gareth Bale's speed?
-And will Luis Suarez or Neymar get a look in?
+And will Luis Suarez, Sergio Aguero or Neymar get a look in?

-Choose your perfect player by using the tool above and then challenge your friends to do better.
+Create your perfect player by using the tool above and then challenge your friends to do better.